turbobabr/Sketch-Plugins-Cookbook/README.md

 ## #11 Creating Custom Shapes

 To create a custom vector shape programmatically, you have to create an instance of [NSBezierPath](https://developer.apple.com/documentation/appkit/nsbezierpath?language=objc) class and draw whatever shape or combination of shapes you want to.
-Then create a shape group from it using `+(MSShapeGroup*)MSShapeGroup.shapeWithBezierPath:(NSBezierPath*)path` class method.
+Then convert the path to `MSPath` class instance and create a shape group out of it using `+(MSShapeGroup*)MSShapeGroup.shapeWithBezierPath:(MSPath*)path` class method.

 ![Create Custom Shape](./docs/create_custom_shape.png)